bharagha/eas-fork/metro-ai-suite/metro-vision-ai-app-recipe/smart-intersection/docs/user-guide/how-to-deploy-helm.md

 To deploy the Smart Intersection Sample Application, copy and paste the entire block of following commands into your terminal and run them:

-### Clone the Repository and Install Prerequisites
+### Step 1: Clone the Repository and Install Prerequisites

 **Note**: Skip this step if you have already followed the steps as part of the [Get Started guide](./get-started.md).